AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Methodology

 where $\alpha$ and $\beta$ are hyper-parameters that control the region of the pseudo labels in roughly $[1 - \alpha - \beta, 1 - \alpha]$, e.g., $[0.01, 0.99]$ if $\alpha=0.01$ and $\beta=0.98$, and $\epsilon$ is a small scalar that prevents the denominator being $0$.
 In \cref{label}, we alleviate the gradient vanishing problem caused by the final Sigmoid function, by preventing the labels from being extremely close to 0 or 1.
 To evaluate the confidence in a relative manner, $\max\{ {e}_{l}\}$ and $\min\{{e}_{l}\}$ denote the maximum and minimum MSE in the action chunk, respectively.
 We thus assign the relatively accurate action tokens high confidence and utilize their context information to regenerate the action tokens with low confidence.
 When training the confidence rater, we set the loss function to the MSE between the confidence rater's output and ${q}_{t: t+L}$.
+We empirically find that the labeling method in \cref{label} outperforms labeling by the task success indicator (TSI), i.e., ${q}_{t: t+L} = 1$ if the task is successful and ${q}_{t: t+L} = 0$ if the task is failed.
+We will analyze the reason through the ablation experiments in \cref{abl}.